Stunning Photo Storage Tips for Effortless Family Downsizing

 - Family stories that require context or discretion

-Organize for the Next Person, Not Only for Yourself
+Organize for the Next Person, Not Just Yourself

 The most useful archives are understandable to someone who did not create them.
-That means leaving behind more than piles and labels.
-It means leaving context.
+That means leaving behind context, not just containers.

-A one-page inventory can make an enormous difference.
-It might list:
+A simple inventory can make a huge difference.
+It might include:

 - What is in each box or folder

-- Which items are original and which are copies
+- Which items are originals and which are copies

 - Where digital files are stored

-- Who should be contacted for more information
+- Who can be contacted for more information

 - “Photo of my parents in front of the family home, taken by Aunt Jean in 1956.”